 In every country and sector where we buy goods and services, there are people working to extract and grow raw materials, to manufacture goods and to pack and ship them to our businesses around the world.
 Any global supply chain carries social risk.
 The majority of our suppliers are based close to our operating companies.
-We do also import products from lower cost areas, primarily south-east Asia, where we consider the potential risks of forced or child labour to be higher.
+A relatively small proportion of our operating companies are based in countries that have a higher risk of modern slavery issues.
+We do also import products from other areas, primarily south-east Asia, where we consider the potential risks of forced or child labour and other modern slavery issues to be higher.

 We periodically complete an external risk assessment of our supplier base to establish social risks in our worldwide supply chain.
 This allows us to focus our attention and resources on the areas of greatest exposure to risk.
 For the risk assessment, we have partnered with the Non-Governmental Organisation (NGO) Stop the Traffick who have applied their methodology to rank the inherent modern slavery and human rights risks in our supply chain.
 This work was based on a combination of the sourcing country and market sector applicable to the products and services being procured.